-National Client Identifier (NCI) is a unique combination of symbols (numbers or numbers and letters) that every person who is performing trades within a financial institution such as Trading 212 needs to be identified with.
-Each country has specified the exact NCI that its nationals should possess.
+The National Client Identifier (NCI) is a unique combination of symbols, typically consisting of numbers or a mix of numbers and letters., that every person who performs trades within a financial institution, such as Trading 212, needs to be identified with.

-Why do you need to confirm my nationality?
+Why does Trading 212 need to confirm my nationality?

 Every European-based regulated broker that offers financial services is obliged to comply with the MiFIR regulation that is related to the reporting of trading shares or other stock market listed instruments.
 Therefore, Trading 212 must confirm your nationality with your NCI.

-In case this information hasn't been confirmed, you can contact us by providing your NCI so that such limitations concerning your Trading 212 account are avoided.
+If your information hasn't been confirmed, you can contact Trading 212 and provide your NCI so that the limitations concerning your Trading 212 account are avoided.